Pet Sounds: United Kingdom EMI release

-The band's British distributor EMI initially had no plans to release Pet Sounds in the UK as of late May but later scheduled its November release to coincide with the band's British tour.
-From May 16 to 21, Johnston and Taylor stayed at London's Waldorf Hotel to promote the album locally.
-Through London-based producer Kim Fowley's connections, musicians, journalists, and guests including Beatles John Lennon and Paul McCartney and Who drummer Keith Moon attended repeated album playbacks in their suite.
+The band's British distributor EMI initially had no plans to release Pet Sounds in the UK but later scheduled a November release to coincide with the band's British tour.
+From May 16 to 21, Johnston and Taylor stayed at London's Waldorf Hotel to promote the album.
+Through London-based producer Kim Fowley's connections, guests including Beatles John Lennon and Paul McCartney and Who drummer Keith Moon attended repeated album playbacks in their suite.
 Fowley likened the event to the Beatles' 1964 arrival at LaGuardia Airport, describing Johnston as "Jesus Christ in tennis shoes" and the album as "the Ten Commandments".
 Moon facilitated Johnston's exposure on British television and introduced him to Lennon and McCartney.

 Text from a UK advertisement of the album.
 Public demand had led to Pet Sounds being issued several months earlier than scheduled.

-EMI rush-released Pet Sounds in the UK on June 27 due to popular demand, where it peaked at number 2, behind the soundtrack album for The Sound of Music (1965), and remained in the top ten for six months.
-Taylor is widely recognized as having been instrumental in this success, due to his longstanding connections with the Beatles and other industry figures in the UK.
-The music press there carried advertisements saying that Pet Sounds was "The Most Progressive Pop Album Ever!" while Rolling Stones manager Andrew Loog Oldham—also the Beach Boys' UK publisher—purchased a full-page Melody Maker advertisement declaring it "the greatest album ever made".
+EMI rush-released Pet Sounds in the UK on June 27 due to popular demand, where it peaked at number 2, behind the soundtrack album for The Sound of Music, remaining in the top ten for six months.
+Taylor is recognized as instrumental in this success due to his connections with the Beatles and other British industry figures.
+The UK music press carried advertisements calling Pet Sounds "The Most Progressive Pop Album Ever!" while Rolling Stones manager Andrew Loog Oldham—the Beach Boys' UK publisher—purchased a full-page Melody Maker advertisement declaring it "the greatest album ever made".
 The third UK single, "God Only Knows" (B-side "Wouldn't It Be Nice"), was released on July 22 and reached number 2.

 Pet Sounds became one of the five bestselling UK albums of 1966.
-Capitalizing on the success of Beach Boys singles like "Barbara Ann", "Sloop John B", and "God Only Knows", EMI issued multiple existing Beach Boys albums in the UK market, including Party!, Today!, and Summer Days.
+Capitalizing on the success of Beach Boys singles, EMI issued multiple existing Beach Boys albums in the UK market, including Party!, Today!, and Summer Days.
 Best of the Beach Boys spent five weeks at number 2 through year's end.
 By the final quarter of 1966, the Beach Boys surpassed British acts like the Beatles as the UK's top-selling album artists.